ousecTic/squarify/docs/basic-math/12-multiple-step-problems-that-use-ratios-proportions-and-percents.md

 ## Commission Question:

 <font size="5">Tracy makes a commission of 20% on each furniture that is sold at the store.
-Each furniture costs \$100.
+Each furniture costs 100 dollars.
 How much money will she make in commision if she sells 30 pieces of furniture. </font>

 ## Comission Question Step: